LibreCAD/docs/guides/completion.rst

     :alt: Print Preview Toolbar
 .. actual image size 388px x 35px

+More details for :ref:`Print Preview Tool Options <print-preview-toolopt>` can be found in the **Reference** / **Toolbars** section.

 The print preview window shows the virtual paper as a white rectangle with a black border and a drop shadow on a grey background.
 The black border represents the paper format and orientation as it is configured on the "Paper" tab of the :ref:`Drawing Preferences <draw-prefs>`.
-If margins are specified on the "Paper" tab, they are shown as a darker grey border.
+If margins are specified on the "Paper" tab, they are shown as a dark grey border.

+A drawing can be printed directly without setting the scale or adding title block by confirming the layout in the print preview and then continuing with :ref:`Printing <print>`.

+.. _completion:

 Completing the Drawing
 ----------------------

+A finished drawing will include a border / title block and have the scale specified.

 .. important::